Program Overview／Message from the President

-In 2017, more than 130 researchers from over 110 universities/research institutes from all over the world will gather at HU.
+In 2023, more than 160 researchers from all over the world will gather at HU.

-HSI allows participants to expand their knowledge of subjects in cutting-edge fields of research at HU that previously were open only to students of the university.
-Program participants have an opportunity to attend classes that employ attractive educational techniques, such as field training in Hokkaido’s extensive land resources and active learning activities, so they can develop into professionals capable of thriving on the world stage.
+HSI also allows its participants to expand their knowledge of subjects in world-class research fields of HU which used to be open only to HU students.
+Program participants have an opportunity to attend classes by attractive educational techniques such as field training using Hokkaido’s extensive land, and active learning to develop human resources capable of thriving on the world stage.